yeokm1/vibrate_alarm_clock/README.md

 vibrate_alarm_clock
 ===================

-An alarm clock with vibration capabilities.
-Battery monitoring is also available.
+An alarm clock with vibration and battery monitoring capabilities.
 During an alarm, it plays the Super Mario tune.
 Buttons available to set the alarm, turn off OLED and reset.
-(Date setting not completed) This device is meant for my friend's birthday.
+(Date setting not completed)
+This device is meant for my friend's birthday.

 ![Screen](/misc/front.jpg)